-The PE and Sports Premium grant – what is it and what do we do with it?
+The PE and Sports Premium grant – what is it?
+What do we do with it

 How we spend the money.

-With St Paul’s being a relatively new building with many fine resources and space, we decide that the most effective use of the funding would be to employ a ‘sports coach’ to work alongside the teaching team, in particular with Miss Stansfield our PE subject leader.
+With St Paul’s being a relatively new building with many fine resources and space, we decided that the most effective use of the funding would be to employ a ‘sports coach’ to work alongside the teaching team, in particular with Miss Stansfield our PE subject leader.
 This already costs more than the Pupil Premium Grant (in previous years twice as much as the grant) yet we feel the benefits received by every child in school are well worth the costs

 As part of our staff team we employ Mr Ashraf who is a sports coach.
 Employing a sports coach of our own means that Mr Ashraf benefits from being a member of the school staff with regard to continual professional development and by being involved in all aspects of school life.
 We think this provides a better ‘deal’ than simply buying in a sports organisation or third party provider.
-As well as delivering sports and PE lessons, Mr Ashraf delivers extracurricular sports clubs and also helps to organise our involvement in inter school sports competitions such as football and netball etc.
+As well as delivering sports and PE lessons, Mr Ashraf delivers extracurricular sports clubs and also is the 'lead' in organising our involvement in inter school sports competitions such as football, cricket, handball and netball, etc.

 How else do we spend the PE and Sports Premium Grant.

 The whole of our funding and more besides goes towards the provision of our sports coach.
 However, because we believe that all children (as well as adults) would benefit from more physical activity we continue to allocate more funding to initiatives other than normal curriculum PE provision.
-We have again renewed our membership of the Pendle School Sports Partnership through the Pendle Leisure Trust (PLT) this year.
+We have again renewed our membership of the Pendle School Sports Partnership through the Pendle Leisure Trust (PLT).
 Where practicable and suitable, this provides additional input for pupils in Years 1-6, such as netball, football, cricket, cycling, running, Tag Rugby, handball, swimming and multi sports.
 As mentioned above children have the opportunity to enter inter-school tournaments, compete in leagues and to enjoy participating in festivals.

 We recognise the importance of sport being accessible to all; and all children, regardless of Special Educational Need or disability are wherever possible given access to the same range of sports or sporting activities - swimming in particular is given a high priority with all year 3 children and year 5 children benefitting from swimming lessons - more than would normally be expected as part of the PE curriculum.

 Last year was a successful year for sport at St Paul’s with the following:

-So whilst our PE and Sports grant is more than well spent, we believe it to be well worth it and are committed to spending more than the PE and Sports Grant provides for.
+So whilst our PE and Sports grant is more than well spent, we believe the impact, both physical and psychological is well worth it and are committed to spending more than the PE and Sports Grant provides for.

 How will we maintain and sustain these improvements?

-The PE and Sports Grant is not a guaranteed form of income and schools have never known if it would continue further than one or two years into the future – indeed, with school funding already being squeezed a change of government could mean that it continues to be provided, is increased or enhanced OR is scrapped overnight.
-However, at St Paul’s we believe it is essential that we maintain and sustain the current high standard of provision and attainment in PE.
+The PE and Sports Grant is not a guaranteed form of income and schools have never known if it would continue further than one or two years into the future – indeed, with school funding already being the grant at any time could be withdrawn or scaled down.
+However, the current situation of the grant almost doubling is very welcome, especially as we believe it is essential that we maintain and sustain the current high standard of provision and attainment in PE.
 We would therefore endeavour to continue offering all that we currently offer although we acknowledge that without the PE and Sports Grant this would be difficult.